 One POW, who wanted to end the punishment, said that he was the guilty man.
 The fact was he did this to end the punishment and had not traded his shoes.
 The man was beaten on his head and shoulders with slippers, belts, fists, and leather heels.
 He was knocked to the ground and was kicked in his stomach and other parts of his body.
 When he passed out, water was thrown on him to revive him and the beating continued until he passed out again.
 Again he was revived with water and beaten until he passed out.
 Afterward, his hands were tied behind his back, to a rope, and he was strung up, on his tiptoes, all night.

-On May 12, 1945, Albert was transferred to Fukuoka #27 which was opened on May 10, 1945.
+On May 10, 1945, Albert was transferred to Fukuoka #27 which was opened on May 10, 1945.
+The reason for the move was 300 American bombers bombed Osaka and destroyed the camp while the POWs were at work.
 After arriving, the POWs had to build their barracks.
-The POWs worked in a coal mine until the camp was closed on August 17 and the POWs were moved to Fukuoka #22 where the Australian POWs worked in a coal mine.
-It is not known what work the American POWs did.
+The POWs worked in a coal mine until the camp was closed on August 17 – after the surrender had been announced – and the POWs were moved to Fukuoka #22 where the Australian POWs worked in a coal mine.

 Albert remained in the camp until he was liberated in September 1945, and returned to the Philippines before being returned to the United States.
 He was promoted to sergeant and then staff sergeant.
 When he attempted to reenlist, the Army would not allow him to do so because of health issues.
 He married and became the father of a son.
-He worked for the postal service and married, a second time, Alice Mae Norris in 1965.
+He worked for the postal service and married, a second time, Alice Mae Aaron-Norris in 1965, she passed away in 1995.
 In 1999, he married Kim Le Thi Le in Florida.

 Albert P. Naymick was one of the last two surviving members of C Company and resided in Tampa, Florida.
 He passed away on January 28, 2016, and was buried at Florida National Cemetery in Bushnell, Florida, in Section 3F, Row 1B, Site 15.